Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 The API key can be reused across future agents.

-Image generation is separate.
-This model can understand images if the model/server path supports vision input, but image generation needs a different image-generation model or service.
+This model can understand images if the model/server path supports vision input.

+Image generation is separate and needs a different image-generation model or service.

 ---